h2oai/wave/website/docs/development.md

 title: Development
 ---

-Wave apps and scripts are plain Python programs.
+Wave scripts are plain Python programs.
+Wave apps are ASGI programs.
 You can develop, debug and test them from the command-line, from the Python REPL, or from your favorite text editor.

 Both [PyCharm Community Edition](https://www.jetbrains.com/pycharm/download) and [Visual Studio Code](https://code.visualstudio.com/) are excellent for Python programming.